f4ble/pyarc/README.md

 # Arkon
 All-purpose RCON tool for Ark: Survival.

+Written by Torgrim "Fable" Ruud - torgrim.ruud@gmail.com

+__This code is released under the Apache License 2.0 license.__

 Main purpose is as a service.
 Monitoring the server and adding features.
 Cron-like commands give you great deal of control.